High School Equivalency [HSE]

 No, really, it's true.

-What you can do is take a test like the GED, HiSET, or TASC to earn a High School Equivalency [HSE] credential from the State of Michigan.
+What you can do is take a test like the HiSET or GED to earn a High School Equivalency [HSE] credential from the State of Michigan.
 This credential is recognized in every state in the U.S.

 Warren Woods Adult Education can help prepare you for taking a High School Equivalency test.
-We also offer HiSET testing on a limited, appointment-only basis.
+We are also a HiSET test center.

 The State of Michigan allows Michiganders to take two of the High School Equivalency (HSE) tests to earn their credential - the GED® or the HiSET®.